-- 63.71.
-The Board may engage experts to provide information relevant to the issues raised in any Proceeding.
-The Board's intention to retain an expert, the identity of the expert, and any evidence received from the expert, will be disclosed to all parties as soon as is practical after the Board determines that it is necessary to engage an expert. - 64.72.
-When the Board engages an expert, the Board will issue a Board Order that includes information explaining the expert's role and participation in the Board's Proceedings such as: - (a) Whether the expert will file a written submission, and if so, the anticipated timeline for filing the expert's written submission; - (b) Whether participants in the Proceedings will have an opportunity to file submissions in response to the expert's written submissions and anticipated timelines for filing such response submissions; and
+64. The Board may engage experts to provide information relevant to the issues raised in any Proceeding.
+The Board's intention to retain an expert, the identity of the expert, and any evidence received from the expert, will be disclosed to all parties as soon as is practical after the Board determines that it is necessary to engage an expert.

-(c) Whether the expert will participate in the oral components of the Proceedings, including questioning the experts of other parties, and/or be made available for questioning by other participants in the Proceedings and the Board.
+- 65. When the Board engages an expert, the Board will issue a Board Order that includes information explaining the expert's role and participation in the Board's Proceedings such as: - (a) Whether the expert will file a written submission; - (b) Whether participants in the Proceedings will have an opportunity to file submissions in response to the expert's written submissions; and - (c) Whether the expert will participate in the oral components of the Proceedings, including questioning the experts of other parties, and/or be made available for questioning by other participants in the Proceedings and the Board.